 I began my PMP efforts around December of 2018 with the 35 hours of contact credit education.
 I took the three-course bundle from Master of Project Academy.
 It gives you the 35 hours you need, additional math prep, and sample exams.
 I wasn’t impressed with the sample exams it gave you, but the training was good.

-I ended up buying an additional book, PMP Exam Prep Simplified.
+I ended up buying an additional book (Affiliate Link), PMP Exam Prep Simplified.
 A very good book, I would recommend it.
 I also read the PMBOK.
 My studying was going pretty well at first, I was gaining confidence in my exam abilities.